Shoalsville Coffee Co. is a small batch roaster located between the soulful sounds of Muscle Shoals, AL + Nashville, TN - with a taste just as smooth!

 The “little popper that could” continued to satisfy my desire to roast coffee while simultaneously feeding the fire…

-Well, as you’ve probably noticed by now, my wife is very supportive of my interests and pursuits thereof.
-So, a couple years ago, after many fun and successful roasts on that “little popper that could,” she got me a real deal drum roaster for Christmas!
+After many fun and successful roasts on our “little popper that could,” my wife got me a real deal drum roaster for Christmas!

 The Behmor 2000 AB Plus!
 Now I was really rolling… pun intended as I watched those little green beans roll and tumble inside that drum through the glass window.
 Pale green….hint of tan….light brown….medium dark….dark brown… ahhh, It was like the joy and satisfaction of watching a cake rise through the oven window as I did as a kid while my mom baked in the kitchen.

-Even though this little guy - about the size of a countertop toaster oven, has a pretty decent smoke suppression, getting to second crack on this thing sets off the fire alarm every time due to the smoke.
+Even though this little guy - about the size of a countertop toaster oven, has a pretty decent smoke suppression, getting to second crack on this thing set off the fire alarm every time due to the smoke at 2nd crack.

 But, man, what a good smelling smoke it is.
 Bonus that your house smells like an amazing coffee house for a short while, too!